 Two of my three girls were later readers and one glaring similarity with both of them was their inability to rhyme well (or at all).

 This past week, I noticed that my little boy needed some work with rhyming, so I dug out these rhyming mats that I created way back in 2016.
 They looked tired and dated, so I have given them an update!

 Note: This packet was originally published April 2016.
 It is completed updated and revised with a new layout, fonts, and graphics.

 ➡ Click here to browse through the Phonics and Reading worksheets and hands-on printable activities here at Mama’s Learning Corner!

-Printable Rhyming Mats
+Printable Rhyming Mats with CVC Words

-You can certainly print on plain printer paper and use this as a cut & paste activity.
+I print the mats and matching pictures on cardstock so they will last through multiple uses.
+However, you can certainly print on plain printer paper and use this as a cut & paste activity.